CFD Trading For Beginners

 The Short Sell

-Short selling is often passed off as the more complex of the two order types in PDFs aimed at CFD trading for beginners.
-However, it is simply the opposite of the long buy.
+Short selling is often passed off as the more complex of the two order types, but it is simply the opposite of the long buy.
 In essence, you are borrowing an asset from a broker to sell it off and then buy it back and return it at a lower price later down the line.
 When you close your position, you return the asset to the broker and keep the difference in cost.
 The best moment to do this is when you are confident the price of an asset will decrease.

 Note, a CFD broker will also typically take a small fee, usually in the form of a spread and/or commission.